 What is vaping?

-“Vaping is the act of inhaling and exhaling the aerosol, often referred to as vapor, which is produced by an e-cigarette or similar device,” according to the Center on Addiction.
+“Vaping is the act of inhaling and exhaling the aerosol, often referred to as vapor, which is produced by an e-cigarette or similar device,” according to the Partnership to End Addiction.
 Vaporizers, or vapes, come in all shapes and sizes and can emit either a small puff of smoke or huge, billowing clouds.

 Contrary to what I heard one of my classmates falsely claim once, vaping is not “just water and nicotine.”
 Even if that was the argument, that doesn’t make them any less dangerous or addictive.